-Description The subjects comprise a split level detached villa.
-Accommodation Ground Floor - Entrance Vestibule, Hall, Dining Kitchen and Bedroom with En-Suite Cloakroom.
-Lower Ground Floor - Two Bedrooms (master with en-suite shower room) and Bathroom with WC.
-First Floor - Living Room/Dining Room.
-Gross internal floor area (m2) Approximately 129 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate in the village of West Kilbride where local amenities can be found.
-Age It is understood the property was constructed in the approximately the late 1970's.
+Description The subjects comprise a detached bungalow.
+Accommodation Ground Floor - Entrance Vestibule, Inner Hall, Living Room/Dining Room, Two Bedrooms, Kitchen and Bathroom with WC.
+Gross internal floor area (m2) Approximately 73 square metres or thereby.
+Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
+Age Approximately 50 years.
 Weather Dry with clouds overhead during the time of our inspection.
-Chimney stacks None.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There is one chimney stack which appears to be of brick construction, rendered externally.